matthewmcnew/kpdemo/README.md

 ### Demo: JDK Update via Buildpacks

-1. Navigate to the build service web UI and mark the current `` as 'vulnerable'.
+1. Navigate to the build service web UI and mark the current `org.cloudfoundry.openjdk` as 'vulnerable'.

-    - Copy the current backpack ID & Version for `` from from one of the existing images in the visualization.
+    - Copy the current backpack ID & Version for `org.cloudfoundry.openjdk` from one of the existing images in the visualization.
     - Click on Setup in the top right corner.
     - Paste the Buildpack ID & Version into the Modal.
     - Click Save.
-    - You should see the images with that that were built with that buildpack highlighted in red.
+    - You should see the images that were built with that buildpack highlighted in red.

 1. Push an Updated Backpack

-    The `pbdemo update-run-image` will push an updated builder with updated buildpacks to the registry build service is monitoring.
+    The `pbdemo update-buildpacks` will push an updated builder with updated buildpacks to the registry build service is monitoring.

     ```
     pbdemo update-buildpacks
     ```

 1. Navigate to the Web UI in your browser to watch build service `rebuild` all the images that used the previous buildpack.

-NiceToHaves
-- Automatic rebases
-- Automatic rebuilds
-- Start up web browser on pb serve
-- Find a random port
+### Cleanup

+1. Remove all images created by `pbdemo` with `cleanup`

+    ```
-- pbdemo cleanup
+    pbdemo cleanup
-- click on image
+    ```